Professionals may need to consider public liability insurance along with cover for employees and equipment.

 We've listed travel policies with high single-item limits here.

-They include American Express Annual Prestige cover, which has a £750 limit, and John Lewis, which has a £400 limit and a technology add-on that features £2,500 of gadget cover and a £1,500 single item limit.
+They include John Lewis Finance, which has a £400 limit and a technology add-on that features £2,500 of gadget cover and a £1,500 single item limit.

 Photography insurance for students